 Workplace Fitness 3.0 – Going Where Your Team Goes

-Choosing a System that’s Right for Your Team
+1. Choosing a System that’s Right for Your Team

-Search for a Saleable – and Synchronized – Program
+2. Search for a Saleable – and Synchronized – Program

 Many companies are planning a more fluid hybrid work future.
-Employees who work from home some, or all, of their work week – but occasionally come to the office or other work hub for meetings or to connect with their teammates.
+Employees will work from home some, or all, of their work week – but occasionally come to the office or other work hub for meetings or to connect with their teammates.
 As these plans emerge and evolve over this year and beyond, make sure your virtual fitness program is truly flexible and hybrid – meaning it works seamlessly for employees streaming in their family rooms, working out in a co-working space during their lunch hour or, and when, they come to the office.
 The best streaming systems, like FLEX by FitnessOnDemand offer always-on access to the same classes, instructors and content wherever your staff chose to workout, as well as integrate with on-site fitness installations on company campuses.

-Make Digital Fitness Truly Interactive
+3. Make Digital Fitness Truly Interactive

 Don’t treat your new digital fitness program like the 1980s corporate gym in the basement – and forget about it once it’s there.
 Digital fitness programs are all about ongoing engagement.
 Use employee emails and newsletters to introduce the new program to everyone and for the first few months host weekly Zoom tutorials about how to get started.
-Then share content and class demo content in your online communications and workplace social channels, launch employee challenges with specific on-demand classes, workouts or trainers, and encourage team competition.
-Many companies start specific Facebook, Instagram or other social channel groups dedicated to fitness, workouts and fun virtual challenges to keep coworkers engaged and smiling while they sweat.
+Then share content and demo class content in your online communications and workplace social channels, launch employee challenges with specific on-demand classes, workouts or trainers, and encourage team competition.
+Many companies start specific Facebook or other social channel groups dedicated to fitness, workouts and fun virtual challenges to keep coworkers engaged and smiling while they sweat.

-Ongoing Motivation for Remote Employees
+4. Ongoing Motivation for Remote Employees

-It’s easy to reward your staff or coworkers when they meet fitness challenges, clock miles or reach their health targets – and they’re on site in the workplace with you.
+It’s easy to reward your staff or coworkers when they meet fitness challenges, clock miles or reach their health targets – when they’re on site in the workplace with you.
 With remote employees or hybrid workforce’s continuous engagement and motivation over time is key to getting the most out of your digital fitness program – and ensuring they do too.
 Set incentives for health challenges and rewards for workouts and classes completed over time.
 Make sure to make fitness engagement a part of weekly calls and check ins, performance reviews and other points of connection.
 Ask if your team are making use of this fun, new tool to help them stay fit – and provide support if they need it.